Billaferd/QuantumNexus/Designers/Art Direction Bible.md

 * **Magical Light** is raw, energetic, and uncontained.
 It crackles, bleeds, and spills across the frame, often with a vibrant, impossible palette.
 It is the light of pure energy, not illumination.
 * **Psionic Light** is ethereal, subtle, and often internal.
 It is the soft glow from a character's eyes or temples, a shimmering distortion in the air, or a hard-light projection that feels both real and immaterial.
 Its source is the mind, not a machine or a spell.
 * **Divine Light** is volumetric, radiant, and awe-inspiring.
 It is the light of revelation, pouring down in visible rays (crepuscular rays), forming halos, and bathing its subjects in a warm, golden luminescence that feels both powerful and serene.
-* **Biological Light** is bioluminescent and predatory.
-It is the cold, alluring glow of a deep-sea predator, the sickly pulse of a fungal spore, or the shimmering, oily sheen on a chameleonic carapace.
-It is a natural, yet alien, light source.
-* **Entropic Light** is the absence of light made visible.
-It is the unnerving flicker of a dying screen, the digital static of a corrupted signal, or the stark, anti-luminescence of a pure black void that seems to absorb the light around it.
-It is the visual representation of data decay and null-space.

 #### **Scale & Materiality**